 Sun 26th, Otago University

 Another gig that I have no real memory of at all.
-I know it was a sell out as I have receipts that tell me it was a roaring success.
+I know it was a sell-out as I have receipts that tell me it was a roaring success.
 We were hassled on the street.
 We worked out that we stood out.

 Mon 27th, Tues 28th, Shoreline

 The last two gigs on the tour.
 The first was maybe the quietest of the tour – it’s a big call asking Dunedin to fill a venue on a Monday in mid-winter.
-However the crowd that was there was both enthusiastic and generous – none of us had to buy a drink all night.
+However, the crowd that was there was both enthusiastic and generous – none of us had to buy a drink all night.
 The second, though, was huge and a roaring way to go out with an encore that featured all three bands on the stage, doing an extended ‘Louie Louie’.

 And it was after this that the convoy that had trekked down the nation over the last two weeks broke apart.
 The two Commers were going to slowly head back up country over the next couple of days.
 The green Newmatics van however was going to leave after the gig and drive straight through to Auckland non-stop.
 I opted to go in that one – Paul and I had a label to run.
 We hit the road about midnight with four of the seven of us crammed into the van taking turns at the wheel whilst others slept.

 We made Picton mid-afternoon and caught the Cook Strait ferry to Wellington, driving into the centre of town around 7pm.
 We were just off the boat and in search of food when a local punk, Geoff Ludbrook, known to most as simply Void, jumped onto the van’s running board.
 “There’s gonna be a riot,” he shouted and we, with a mixture of wary trepidation and excitement, followed his directions to the intersection of Molesworth Street and Lampton Quay where, leaving the van, without further forewarning we found ourselves in the middle of a baton charge.
-The riot gear-adorned police line were forcing the chanting protestors back down the hill, away from Parliament.
+The riot gear-adorned police line was forcing the chanting protestors back down the hill, away from Parliament.
 The last time we were in the city we had skinheads from the suburbs attacking us with metal sticks and now, 13 days later, the police were attempting to do the same to us with wooden ones.
 We moved back with the crowd into Lambton Quay, where both sides were now angrily taunting each other.
 Keep it down, it’s the Riot Squad.

 As the cops surged forward, protected behind shields, we thought better of the moment and, shaken by the unexpected assault, we retreated to our van parked in a side street.
 By 9.30am we were back on State Highway One again and we drove straight through to Auckland.
 I drove from Taupo onwards, with only Mark Clare and I awake, chewing gum, stopping for coffee at the (plentiful) 24-hour gas stations.
 Around 7am we were back in the streets of Ponsonby … and that was The Screaming Blam-matic roadshow.